amabdulr/CNWG/9-Plain Language Rules.md

    - Is there a clear purpose that guides the user on what actions to take?
 3. **Clarity and Directness:**
    - Are sentences directed to the user using the second person?
-   - Example: Instead of "All agents must complete the form," use "You must complete the form."
+   - Example for Clarification (Do not Analyze): Instead of "All agents must complete the form," use "You must complete the form."
 4. **Positive Language:**
    - Does the document focus on what the user should do rather than what they should not do?
-   - Example: Instead of "Do not press the red button," use "Press the green button to proceed."
+   - Example for Clarification (Do not Analyze): Instead of "Do not press the red button," use "Press the green button to proceed."
 5. **Structure and Organization:**
    - Is the content broken into manageable chunks with clear, useful titles?
    - Does the structure follow a logical hierarchy that aids in user navigation?
 6. **Gender-Neutral Language:**
    - Are gender-neutral pronouns like "they" used instead of "he/she"?
-   - Example: Instead of "based on the SLA he has signed," use "based on the customer's SLA."
+   - Example for Clarification (Do not Analyze): Instead of "based on the SLA he has signed," use "based on the customer's SLA."
 7. **Active Voice:**
    - Are active voice constructions used to make actions clear?
-   - Example: Instead of "The system is upgraded by the user," use "You upgrade the system."
+   - Example for Clarification (Do not Analyze): Instead of "The system is upgraded by the user," use "You upgrade the system."
 8. **Simplicity and Conciseness:**
    - Are sentences kept to 20 words or fewer?
    - Is unnecessary content eliminated to maintain focus?